 Business and Industry

-With an emphasis on economics and business courses, students are prepared for sales, service and management positions within the areas of plant, soil, and water resources management.
+An emphasis on economics and business prepares students for sales, service, and management positions in plant, soil, and water resources management.

 Consulting and Production

-Consulting and production integrates a broad spectrum of crop growth and pest protection strategies with principles and practices of using soil, plant, and water resources.
-This option prepares students for involvement with growers and producers by providing regulatory information on fertility, seed, weed and pest management or being involved with farm operations at the production or management levels.
+This option introduces students to a broad range of crop growth and pest protection strategies, as well as principles and practices of using soil, plant, and water resources.
+This option prepares students to work with growers and producers to provide information on fertility, seed, weed, and pest management, or to work with farming operations at the production or management level.

 Plant Science and Biotechnology

-Enhanced by ongoing public and private research and development, the plant science and biotechnology option focuses on the role of cutting edge technology on advances in crop improvements and production and their vital roles in feeding the world.
+Enhanced by public and private research and development, the plant science and biotechnology option focuses on cutting-edge technology and the role it plays in improving crop performance and production.
+Courses emphasize the vital role these technologies play in feeding the world.

 Soil and Environmental Science

-Soil science focuses on the physical, chemical, and biological properties of soils, their many uses, fertility and moisture, and managing them to ensure optimum crop growth.
-Soil science also includes additional aspects of soil uses, such as road and waterway construction, building site preparation, and waste disposal.
-Environmental science focuses on understanding natural cycles and processes involving soil, plants, water and air resources.
-This knowledge is applied toward sustaining a quality environment in the face of the increasing demands society places on these resources.
+Soil science focuses on the physical, chemical, and biological properties of soils, their many uses, and fertility and moisture management for optimum crop growth.
+This discipline covers aspects of soil use such as road and waterway construction, building site preparation, and waste disposal.
+Environmental science is devoted to understanding natural cycles and processes involving soil, plants, water, and air.
+This knowledge is key to sustaining environmental quality in the face of increasing demands on these resources.

-Range management is the application of concepts, methods, and ecological principles in using natural grassland resources for food production while protecting these valuable natural ecosystems.
-Grasslands are managed for many uses, including grazing, watershed, recreation and wildlife.
+This specialty applies ecological concepts, principles, and methods to the use of natural grasslands for food production, with emphasis on protecting these valuable natural ecosystems.
+Covers grasslands managed for many uses, including grazing, watershed, recreation, and wildlife.